 Hundreds and thousands of area youth have gained their start – or perfected their skills – at Northwest Soccer Camp.
 In addition, scores of the world’s best players – including Michelle Akers, Shannon Higgins (now Cirovski, whose husband Sasho has his Maryland Terps in the DI Men’s finals almost on an annual basis), Kasey Keller, and Marcus Hahnemann – spent their formative years at Northwest Soccer Camp.

-NSC, in its 43rd season, has always been on the “cutting” edge of the game.
-It was the first camp in America to offer Advanced Camps, International Tours and Elite Week Training.
+NSC, in its 44th season, has always been on the “cutting” edge of the game.
+It was the first camp in America to offer Advanced Camps, Jr. Advanced Camps, International Tours, and Elite Week Training.
 It was also the first camp in the country to feature Adult Camps.

 Northwest Soccer Camp’s future plans include interactive and video training as well as online coaching tips…an online store front and anything else that is designed to improve performance.